Skip to main content

 About

-Aethermancer is a single player role playing game.
+Aethermancer is a single player role playing game with fantasy and dark fantasy themes.
 It was developed by moi rai games and was released on September 23, 2025.
 It received very positive reviews from players.

 Skip User Reviews